 The movie starts with a rainy night where a confused and emotionless young cab driver, Luz, drags herself into the fiercely lit admittance lobby of a neglected police station.
 From another part of town, in a nightclub, Nora flirts, making sexual advances with police psychiatrist Dr. Rossini in a banter.

 Controlled by a demonic entity, Nora, longs for the woman it loves - Luz.
 She shares with the psychiatrist a story about her old schoolmate from a girl’s school in Chile.
-As she tells the story of Luz’s disobedient past, Nora becomes drunker.
+As she tells the story of Luz’s disobedient past, Nora becomes a drunker.
 Rossini becomes an easy victim for Nora to attack.
 He is sent to the police station to interview Luz.

 At the police station where his colleagues supervise his interview, the psychiatrist hypnotizes Luz causing a succession of flashbacks.
 Each flashback unfolds experiences leading to her appearance.

 We mustn’t forget about the demonic entity that is controlling the psychiatrist and desires something more.
 Little by little, the mysterious creature creeps into Luz’s dramatizations bringing to light old and dark memories.

 "Sheborg" - Australian Cult Horror Movie